 How can we help?

 Don’t be afraid to have conversations with your child about their self-harm.
-Ask them what they find helpful about it – try to avoid a judgemental stance, 'lecturing' on the evils of self-harm.
+Ask them what they find helpful about it.
+Try to avoid a judgemental stance, 'lecturing' on the evils of self-harm.
 Assuming your child is keen to find alternative ways of coping, you can devise a programme together.
 This could involve:

 Remember, you are never alone when it comes to dealing with your child’s self-harm.
-Whether your child is under mental health services or not, advice is at hand – check what is on offer within your local area.
+Whether your child is under mental health services or not, advice is at hand to check what is on offer within your local area.
 Above all, approach the subject of self-harm with the compassion and warmth you would expect yourself in times of distress.